IyesGames/minewars/doc/src/tech/dataformat-player.md

 |`----0---`| Game uses a hexagonal grid |
 |`----1---`| Game uses a square grid    |
 |`xxx--xxx`|(reserved bits)             |

-#### Game Parameters

-Then follow the parameters used for the game rules, in this game.

-// TODO

-### Data Payload

-#### Player Names

-If the file is not anonymized, then follow the display names of each player, encoded as: `u8` length in bytes, followed by UTF-8 encoded data.

-#### City Locations

-Then follows the list of city coordinates.

 #### Map Data